Sooner-Rover-Team/SoonerRoverTeamV/Microcontrollers/Arduino/README.md

 # Arduino Code :100:

-### current_code
+### mostRecent
-    contains the up-to-date code running on the arduinos on REMI.
+    contains the arduino code that was last used on the rover before switching to Teensy.

 ### past_code
-    contains any program someone has made in the past for arduino that are no longer in use.
+    contains any program someone has made in the past for arduino that is no longer in use.

 ### examples
     contains test scripts designed to make testing motors and arduino accessories easy.